 Requirements for ePrint systems in Residential spaces

-OIT will evaluate the projected print volume of the requested new ePrint and compare this with current print volumes of nearby print devices.
-In a number of cases the total print volume in an area doesn’t justify additional print devices.
+OIT will evaluate the projected print volume of the requested new ePrint and compare this with the current print volumes of nearby print devices.
+In a number of cases, the total print volume in an area doesn’t justify additional print devices.

 If the request is approved OIT will fund the purchase of the necessary hardware to setup

 the new ePrint system.
 While Duke Student Government (DSG) and other groups external to OIT are welcome to assist in the initial cost of adding a new print device this does not affect our final decision when evaluating a new ePrint location

 If there is a printer nearby then OIT will evaluate current print volumes and accessibility to the nearby devices.
 It is not a long-range goal of OIT to expand the printer fleet by placing an ePrint system in every residential space due to the impact this would have on resources and the overall performance of the service.